mainmatter/mainmatter.com/src/posts/2023-09-27-exploring-rusts-impact-on-costs-and-efficiency.md

 stable software with fewer maintenance issues and higher efficiency, resulting in cost savings for companies.
 In the interview, Stefan shared his experience introducing Rust to Dynatrace’s platform, and how they delivered a functioning prototype within a few days for a particular use case.
-Ever since, the small team at Dynatrace has been able to maintain and run the Rust-based product smoothly with minimal issues, proving that Rust is a stable and efficient language for their projects.
+Ever since, his team at Dynatrace has been able to maintain and run the Rust-based product smoothly with minimal issues, proving that Rust is a stable and efficient language for their projects.